 In recent years, the shifts in market shares have been significant.
 In fact, the WTO Uruguay Round of trade negotiations influenced this change as the WTO addressed specifically for the first time the trade of agricultural products.
 Between 1995 and 2002, the European Union (then comprised of 15 countries) has seen its share of the world market shrink from 53% to 30%, New Zealand's share grow from 19% to 28%, Australia's share grow from 13% to 18%.
 The United States share has fallen from 6% to 4% while Argentina has gained 1% to reach 4% of the world market.
-Following the WTO Appelate Body's ruling rendered in December 2002, Canada is no longer a major exporter of dairy products.
+Following the WTO Appelate Body's ruling rendered in December 2002, Canada exports small quantities of dairy products in accordance with WTO limits.